energietransitie/needforheat-generic-firmware/docs/developing-library-getstarted/existing-project.md

 ### Configuration

-After declaring the library as a dependency, it can by adding these lines in your `platformio.ini` file:
+You should also add these lines to your `platformio.ini` file:

 ```ini title="platformio.ini"
 ;Build and Debug settings: